ConcourseOpen/DeFi-Pulse-Adapters/README.md

 }
 ```

 Add ```checkETHBalance: true``` code snippet in case your adapter needs to track ETH balances as well.
+For Polygon or other chains, add ```checkNativeBalance: true``` instead to get your chain's native gas token (e.g. MATIC on Polygon).

 #### ```xDai``` adapter `tokenHolderMap` configuration
 ```js